jbcupps/Baryon/documents/update_log.md

   - Implemented `evolve_system` main loop with correct operation sequence.
   - Added structured logging and history recording for reproducibility.

+- UI alignment with DSIM physics on controls page:
+  - Extended `AdvancedControlsPanel` to expose DSIM parameters: `dsimDensityRate (λ)`, `dsimProximityThreshold (r₀)`, and `dsimTimeStep (dt)` with theory-tooltips.
+Gated via context setters in `controls-page.tsx`.
+  - In `enhanced-three-js-visualization.tsx`, gated inter-manifold interactions (flux vectors, necking bridges) by color neutrality (Z3) and a DSIM-like locality threshold.
+Necking requires average pairwise distance ≤ r₀.
+This reflects Pushout locality and CCP neutrality in manifold interactions.

+- Trimmed controls to hypothesis-relevant parameters:
+  - Removed generic mesh/viscosity/elastic/damping sliders and non-essential visualization toggles from the advanced controls panel, keeping DSIM (λ, r₀, dt), confinement (holonomy, Pin⁻, σ, scale), and necking (pushout visualization).
+Non-hypothesis controls no longer affect the model.

+- Renamed project from "SKB" to "4D Manifold":
+  - Updated all component names, titles, and references from "SKB" to "4D Manifold" across the codebase
+  - Renamed directory from `skb-baryon-demo` to `4d-manifold-baryon-demo`
+  - Updated docker-compose.yml and README.md to reflect new naming
+  - Maintained all functionality while updating terminology for clarity

 ## Initial Refactor for CI/CD
 - Added Docker and Docker Compose setup.
 - Configured GitHub Actions for CI/CD.